Patient Safety 101: The Fundamentals

 Curated by the PSNet Editoral Team, our Featured Primers in the "Primer Starter Pack" are the recommended must read for all users of PSNet.
 These Primers cover foundational topics such as medication errors, adverse events, and diagnostic errors.

 Patient safety event reporting systems are ubiquitous in hospitals and are a mainstay of efforts to detect safety and quality problems.
-However, while event reports may highlight specific safety concerns, they do not provide insights into the epidemiology of safety...
+However, while event reports may highlight specific safety concerns, they do not...
 Read More

 Human factors engineering is the discipline that attempts to identify and address safety problems that arise due to the interaction between people, technology, and work environments.

 Medicine has traditionally treated errors as failings on the part of individual providers, reflecting inadequate knowledge or skill.
 The systems approach, by contrast, takes the view that most errors reflect predictable human failings...
 Read More

 Health care organizations use a variety of established and emerging methods to prospectively identify safety hazards before errors have occurred and to retrospectively analyze errors to prevent future harm.